mytory/mytory-markdown/readme.md

 #### On admin page ####

 On admin write page, put markdown url path.
 And click 'update editor' button.
 So markdown content converted to html is putted to editor.
-See below screenshot 1.
+[See screenshot 1](https://wordpress.org/plugins/mytory-markdown/screenshots/).

 #### On view page ####